ErickkADR/ErickkADR/README.md

 ## 💻 What I do

 - Build RAG-based support chatbots (Supabase + vector embeddings) fed by a unified knowledge base of hundreds of Q&A pairs
-- Design WhatsApp support automation and message classification flows using Callbell's logic nodes
+- Design WhatsApp support automation using Callbell's logic nodes
 - Explore webhook integrations between WhatsApp, n8n, and other platforms for smarter support routing
-- Produce AI-narrated technical tutorials and flowcharts (ElevenLabs) that became the standard for our support team
+- Produce AI-narrated technical tutorials and flowcharts that became the standard for our support team
-- Write technical manuals, run our YouTube tutorial channel, and manage software localization (PT-BR)
+- Write technical manuals adn run our YouTube tutorial channel.

 </td>
 </tr>